Marshall McLuhan: Figure and ground

 McLuhan adapted the Gestalt psychology idea of a figure and a ground, which underpins the meaning of "the medium is the message."
 He used this concept to explain how a form of communications technology, the medium, or figure, necessarily operates through its context, or ground.

 McLuhan believed that in order to grasp fully the effect of a new technology, one must examine figure (medium) and ground (context) together, since neither is completely intelligible without the other.
 McLuhan argued that we must study media in their historical context, particularly in relation to the technologies that preceded them.
 The present environment, itself made up of the effects of previous technologies, gives rise to new technologies, which, in their turn, further affect society and individuals.

 All technologies have embedded within them their own assumptions about time and space.
 The message which the medium conveys can only be understood if the medium and the environment in which the medium is used—and which, simultaneously, it effectively creates—are analysed together.
 He believed that an examination of the figure-ground relationship can offer a critical commentary on culture and society.

 Opposition between optic and haptic perception

 In McLuhan's (and Harley Parker's) work, electric media have an affinity with haptic and hearing perception, while mechanical media have an affinity with visual perception.
-This opposition between optic and haptic had been previously formulated by art historians Alois Riegl (in his 1901 Late Roman art industry) and then Erwin Panofsky (in his 1927 Perspective as Symbolic Form).
+This opposition between optic and haptic had previously been formulated by art historians Alois Riegl in his 1901 Late Roman Art Industry, and by Erwin Panofsky, in his 1927 Perspective as Symbolic Form.

-Also Walter Benjamin, in his The Work of Art in the Age of Mechanical Reproduction (1935), observed how, in the scenario of perceptions of modern Western culture, from about the 19th century a shift began from the optic towards the haptic.
-This shift is one of the main recurring topics in McLuhan work, which McLuhan attributes to the advent of the electronic era.
+In his The Work of Art in the Age of Mechanical Reproduction (1935), Walter Benjamin observed how, in perceptions of modern Western culture, from about the 19th century a shift began from the optic toward the haptic.
+This shift is one of the main recurring topics in McLuhan's work, which McLuhan attributes to the advent of the electronic era.